 Keep Your Cat Inside

-For cats, the great outdoors is anything but great.
-Whether they live in the city, in the suburbs, or in the country, outdoor cats face a multitude of risks.
-Many guardians believe that cats are happiest when roaming outside, when in fact cats are more likely to die prematurely from diseases, poisons, speeding vehicles and abuse by humans when allowed to roam outdoors.
-The lifespan of a free-roaming cat is short, compared to the 15-18 years for the average indoor-only cat.
+Whether they live in the city, in the suburbs, or in the country, outdoor cats can face a multitude of risks.
+Many owners believe that cats are happiest when roaming outside, when in fact household cats are more likely to die prematurely from diseases, poisons, and vehicular collisions when allowed to roam outdoors.
+The lifespan of a free-roaming cat is shorter compared to the 15-18 years for the average indoor-only cat.

 The Wisconsin Humane Society recommends the following steps to help your cats live long, healthy lives: